jkolb/FieryCrucible/README.md

 #### Changelog

+#####Version 2.0.2
+* Fix for Carthage building.
+* Skipped 2.0.1 as I forgot to update the README.
+* Thanks to Alexander Baranovski for pointing out the breakage.

 #####Version 2.0.0
 * Updated for Swift 3.0 and Xcode 8 GM release
 * Initial attempt at Swift Package Manager support